 A link has directed you to this review.
 Its location on this page may change next time you visit.

-Thank you for taking the time to provide this review to us about your Philips Lifeline Experience Ellery.
-We are so glad that you are happy to have your service.
-Thank you so much for telling others about your service, we appreciate that very much.
-Please be well, and take care!
+Thank you for taking the time to share a review with us about your Philips Lifeline Experience Norma.
+We are glad that you wear your button all the time, and feel safer having the service.
+Thank you for telling your friends about your service as well, we appreciate you!
+Please be well, and take care.

-Margaret, thank you so much for taking the time to share this review with us about your Philips Lifeline Experience.
-We are glad you wear your button and are satisfied.
-Our only concern is that you are alright, we do not mind accidental calls.
-Please be well, and take care!
+Darlene, we are so sorry for the loss of your Husband.
+We want to thank you for taking the time to share a review with us about your Philips Lifeline Experience.
+We are glad that you wear your button, used it when you needed help, and are satisfied having the service.
+Please be well, safe, and take care.

 Thank you, you have successfully subscribed to our newsletter!
 Enjoy reading our tips and recommendations.